 BARCELONA (Reuters) - Everybody at this week’s Mobile World Congress in Barcelona wanted to be the new best friend of the social networks.

-The majority of visits to such online communities are still made by people sitting at a computer telling their friends where they are and how they are feeling, exchanging opinions on their favorite movies and music or uploading videos.
+The majority of visits to such online communities are still made by people sitting at a computer telling their friends where they are and how they are feeling, exchanging opinions on their favourite movies and music or uploading videos.

 But the spontaneous and personal nature of much of that communication lends itself perfectly to the mobile phone.